inspatiallabs/inspatial-kit-doc/1. graphical-user-interface/widgets-components/control-flow/controller.md

 #### Orchestration engine for UI manipulation, forms, and everything in between

-Think of a Controller as your app's universal input system.
-Whether you're building a settings panel like Figma's design controls, or a user registration form that talks to your backend, the Controller handles both with the same elegant API.

 You've built your InSpatial app and it has state.
-Sometimes you want to let users manipulate things in real-time colors, toggles, theme modes.
+Sometimes you want to let users manipulate things in real-time like colors, toggles, theme modes etc...
 Other times, you need to collect information, validate it, and send it somewhere i.e login forms, profile updates, checkout flows.
-The Controller is your answer for both scenarios.
+The Controller is your answer for such scenarios.
+Think of a Controller as your app's universal input system.

 Here's the insight: settings panels and forms are fundamentally the same thing.
 Both render input fields, both track what changed, both need to read and write values.
 The only real difference?
 Forms add validation rules and a submission step.
 So instead of maintaining two separate systems, InSpatial gives you one unified Controller with two modes.